ssardina-agts/agtcity-sarl-mw/README.md

-# SARL Agent Controller for MAC Agents in the City 2017 #
+# SARL Agent Interface Framework for MAC Agents in the City 2017

 This is the SARL infrastructure to control an agent team in the [2017 MAC Agents in City Contest](https://multiagentcontest.org/)